pinhaxd/WriteProcessMemory-NtWriteVirtualMemory-Hook/README.md

 # How to use:

-Inject compiled dll into loader before injection and then the binaries will be saved in the same directory as the loader.
+Compile then inject dll into loader before injection and then the binaries will be saved in the same directory as the loader.